BU-NU-CLOUD-SP16/Building-a-Network-Marketplace-with-XIA/README.md

 For the installation of Mininet, please refer to its [official website](http://mininet.org/download/).

-### Wireshark-XIA
+### Wireshark-XIA Install
 [Wireshark](https://www.wireshark.org/) is a network protocol analyzer that allows users to inspect packet data.
 It provides a GUI through which users can view conveniently-formatted packet information broken down by protocol.
-It can be tedious to try to debug Linux XIA based on raw packet bytes.
-Instead, users can view XIP packets using the [Wireshark with XIA support](https://github.com/AltraMayor/XIA-for-Linux/wiki/Debugging-the-Linux-kernel#Wireshark_with_XIA_support).
+Users can view XIP packets using the [Wireshark with XIA support](https://github.com/AltraMayor/XIA-for-Linux/wiki/Debugging-the-Linux-kernel#Wireshark_with_XIA_support).